zoffixznet/IOwesomeness/Action-Plan/non-backcompat/lock.md

 unsure which mode is more frequently used and whether one type of mode is way more frequent for it to be used as a reasonable default.

-Is it reasonable to take the possible modes via `.lock(:exclusive, :wait)` arguments and default to a shared, non-blocking lock?
+Unless an alternative is suggested, I'd like to change the method to take the possible modes via `.lock(:exclusive, :wait)` arguments and default to a shared, non-blocking lock.